stagehacks/FADER_X/README.md

 ## X32/M32
 - Connects to the console via UDP OSC on port `10023`.
 - `OSC Destination Port` parameter is ignored.

 ---

-&nbsp;

-# Selecting the Page
-As FADER_8 and FADER_4 have no buttons, the method for changing pages is to send a `/page {1-4}` USP OSC message to port `29979`.
-For example, `/page 2` would activate page 2.

----